What is My Skin Type?

 A complexion perfecting superfood masque that instantly tautens and tightens skin without over-drying, while making pores petite.

-- Determining your skin type is essential for crafting the ideal treatment regimen.
+- There are five main skin types: normal, dry, oily, combination, and sensitive.- Determining your skin type is essential for crafting the ideal treatment regimen.

 - The Fitzpatrick Scale is used to determine certain skin types’ sensitivity to the sun.